 The cash rehabilitation benefit is a disability pension paid for a fixed period of time.
 It can be granted to a person who has lost their ability to work temporarily and whose handicap or illness is expected to improve through rehabilitation.
 A requirement for the cash rehabilitation benefit is that a treatment or rehabilitation plan has been drawn up for the applicant.
 The cash rehabilitation benefit is of the same amount as the disability pension.
 If the insured person’s ability to work is not restored, the cash rehabilitation benefit can be converted into a disability pension granted until further notice.

-Slightly more than half of the disability pensions granted between 2016 and 2018 were cash rehabilitation benefits.
+57 per cent of the disability pensions granted in 2020 were cash rehabilitation benefits.

 Partial disability pension for partial loss of ability to work

 If the insured person’s work ability is reduced by three fifths, they will be granted a full disability pension.
 A partial disability pension is paid if the work ability is reduced by at least two-fifths.
 The partial disability pension is half of the insured person’s full disability pension.

 The number of partial disability pension recipients has grown.
 Particularly in the public sector, partial disability pensions have become more common in the 2010s.
 Nevertheless, there are fairly few pensioners on a partial disability pension compared to the number of pensioners on a full disability pension.
 At the end of 2020, about 18 per cent of all pensioners on a disability pension drew a partial disability pension.

 Remaining working capacity and rehabilitation

 In addition to medical factors, the insured person’s ability to get an income through reasonable, available work will be considered when assessing their right to get a disability pension.
 Factors such as education, previous work, age and place of residence are taken into account when making the assessment.